Before you migrate, check your cloud organization

 Jira Core and Jira Software data only.
 With the latest version of the Jira Cloud Migration Assistant, you can migrate Jira Core or Software projects with most fields supported.
 It does not yet support Jira Service Management (formerly Jira Service Desk) or some custom fields.
 Check out the latest updates for what can and can’t be migrated.

-Classic projects only.
-Migration to Jira Cloud next-gen projects is not supported.
+Company-managed projects only.
+Migration to Jira Cloud team-managed projects is not supported.

 It’s best to check what data Jira Cloud Migration Assistant will be capable of migrating before using it to run your migration.